gotryiton/gotron/readme.md

     cd gotron
     bin/gotron new blog ~/

-That will create the directory `blog` in your home directory, create the necessary files that gotron uses, and add gotron and its dependencies as submodules.
+That will create the directory `blog` in your home directory, create the necessary files that Gotron uses, and add Gotron and its dependencies as submodules.

 Then, to start the PHP server: